-Adversaries may target resource intensive features of web applications to cause a denial of service (DoS).
-Specific features in web applications may be highly resource intensive.
+Adversaries may target resource intensive features of applications to cause a denial of service (DoS), denying availability to those applications.
+For example, specific features in web applications may be highly resource intensive.
 Repeated requests to those features may be able to exhaust system resources and deny access to the application or the server itself.

 |M1037||Filter Network Traffic||

 Leverage services provided by Content Delivery Networks (CDN) or providers specializing in DoS mitigations to filter traffic upstream from services.
 Filter boundary traffic by blocking source addresses sourcing the attack, blocking ports that are being targeted, or blocking protocols being used for transport.

 Monitor for third-party application logging, messaging, and/or other artifacts that may target resource intensive features of web applications to cause a denial of service (DoS).
 In addition to network level detections, endpoint logging and instrumentation can be useful for detection.
 Attacks targeting web applications may generate logs in the web server, application server, and/or database server that can be used to identify the type of attack, possibly before the impact is felt.
 Externally monitor the availability of services that may be targeted by an Endpoint DoS.